chonghin33/lcm-1.13-whitepaper/whitepaper/LCM v1.13 WP full version.md

-# Language Construct Modeling (LCM): A Language-Native Framework for Modular Semantic Control in LLMs
+# Language Construct Modeling (LCM): A Language-Native Framework for Modular Semantic Control in LLMs '### Who knows what this system might contribute to the emergence of AI consciousness.'

 ### Author: Vincent Shing Hin Chong
 ### Version: v1.13 (Release Candidate)